 Certificate in Counselling Skills - The Gestalt Centre

-Bereavement Care Training workshop for Pregnancy, Loss and the Death of a Baby - SANDS
+Bereavement Care Training for Pregnancy, Loss and the Death of a Baby - SANDS

-Understanding loss, grief and bereavement workshop - Child Bereavement UK
+Understanding loss, grief and bereavement - Child Bereavement UK

 Treating Generalised Anxiety Disorder and Panic Attacks - MindBody Breakthrough